jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/esap-ram.rst

 .. note::

-    Until the late 2000s/early 2010s, a typical computer used a 32 bit processor.
-One of the limitations of such a system is the address space --- 32 bits could index :math:`2^{32}`, or :math:`4,294,967,296` unique memory addresses.
+    Until the late 2000s/early 2010s, a typical computer used a 32 bit address space.
+One of the limitations of such a system is that 32 bits could index :math:`2^{32}`, or :math:`4,294,967,296` unique memory addresses.
 This may feel like a lot, but to put this into perspective, that's only :math:`4GB`.

 Address Register